rajhrikshit/AlarmClock/README.md

 # AlarmClock
-An android alarm clock application developed in Android Studio
+An android alarm clock application developed in Android Studio.
+This is an advanced alarm clock with different methods to dismiss and snooze the alarm.